-He kissed her again, soft kisses all over her warm brown face.
-“There is only one woman I want to marry.”
+He placed kisses all over her warm, brown face.
+“There’s only one woman I want to marry.”

-Serena wasn’t yet ready to have that conversation.
-“I’ve told you time and time again that you can’t marry Professor Rosales.”
+Serena wasn’t ready yet to have that conversation.
+After all, they were still young.
+She’d just turned twenty the previous month.
+Instead, she said, “I’ve told you time and time again that you can’t marry Professor Rosales.”

 Michael allowed her the side step.
 “Why not?
 She’s gorgeous.”